chase-scott/Monopoly/README.md

 Amith Kumar Das Orko 101126245

+### Description:

+- Save/load features using java serialization.
+- International versions with custom street names, values and currencies in XML format.
+- XML document is parsed using an API called SAX.

 ### Changes since last deliverable:

-This is the 1st deliverable

-### Description:

-A text-based playable version of the classic Monopoly game, forming the Model part of the MVC pattern.
+- Added the abillity to save and load game files.
+- Added the ability to choose differing international versions of Monopoly.

 ### Known issues: